arumoy-shome/shome2023notebook/logs.md

+# @idea do asserts fail and why?

+Collect the `stderr` outputs of jupyter cells and analyse them?

 # experiments with outputs of notebooks

 + a cell can have multiple outputs if they are of different types, for example: a `print` and last statement can co-exist since they are of different output types